akashsingh005006/AVAXproof/README.md

 2.**Metamask**

-  - Install Metamask for transactio in Code.
+  - Install Metamask for transaction in Code.
   - add local network which you will created on ubuntu.
   - After it add Token